Jozzeh/react-folder-structure/README.md

 The component structure also has 3 layers...
 Page - Block - Element.
 PBE pattern doesn't sound as snappy as Atomic or BEM but I think it is quite easy to understand.

 Element : An element is the smallest component.
-The components are to be reused as much as possible and events should be fired by passed on to the parent element.
+The components are to be reused as much as possible and events should be passed on to the parent element.
 Example: Button, List, input element, ...

 Block : A Block is a set of elements.
 These blocks can be reused and if they are, the events should be passed on to the parent element.
 Otherwise, events can be handled here.